-- equity fund-raising; - acquisition, development and disposal of properties above Boardprescribed limits; - overall project budget variance and ad hoc development budget above Board-prescribed limits; - debt fund-raising above Boardprescribed limits; and - derivative contracts above Boardprescribed limits.
+- equity fund-raising; - acquisition, development and disposal of properties above Board-prescribed limits: - overall project budget variance and ad hoc development budget above Board-prescribed limits; - debt fund-raising above Board-prescribed limits: and - derivative contracts above Boardprescribed limits.

 The Group's procedures and practices are regularly reviewed and revised where necessary to enhance controls and efficiency.
+The Group has implemented a Control Self-Assessment ("CSA") programme to reinforce risk awareness and compliance with internal controls within the Group, by fostering accountability, control and risk ownership.

 The internal audit function, which is outsourced to the Sponsor, reviews the Group's compliance with the control procedures and policies established within the internal controls and risk management systems.
+The internal audit function is also involved in the validation of the results from the CSA programme.